-The pay and working conditions for approximately 89.3 % of HHLA employees in Germany are regulated by collective labour agreements (previous year: 89.5 %).
+Collective labour agreements govern pay and working conditions for 88.9 % of employees in Germany (previous year: 89.3 %).

 The appraisal systems at the German companies contain both bottom-up and top-down components.
 Some of them are laid out in collective labour agreements, comprise variable remuneration components and are linked with training requirements for the company and staff.